 The DC Department of Small and Local Business Development (DSLBD) supports the development, economic growth, and retention of District-based businesses and promotes economic development throughout the District's commercial corridors.

-DSLBD envisions a business environment in which: District businesses are connected in real-time with local, federal, and global business opportunities; businesses navigate government quickly, confidently, and effectively and, every entrepreneur and business with a great idea and a great plan has the capital to make it happen.
+DSLBD envisions a business environment: District businesses are connected in real-time with local, federal, and global business opportunities; businesses navigate government quickly, confidently, and effectively and, every entrepreneur and business with a great idea and a great plan has the capital to make it happen.

 - Legalized sports wagering in the District of Columbia;

 - Designated the Office of Lottery and Gaming (OLG) to assume two distinct roles in the District's sports waging offerings: regulator and operator; and,

 - Designated DSLBD to assume a unique role in the District's sports wagering offerings of ensuring CBE Plan compliance by all participating entities.